bartuspan/ubik/README.md

 Ubik is a modular suite of WordPress components for developers.
 Ubik components are lightweight plugins designed for direct integration into WordPress themes using an automated build process such as [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/) and a package manager like [Composer](https://getcomposer.org) (the "correct" way) or [Bower](http://bower.io/) (a bit more DIY).
 The ultimate aim of this project is to create a kind of standard library of common template tags, code snippets, and hacks that are regularly included in `functions.php` without any of the bloat (option screens, database tables, and so on) that typically ship with regular plugins.

 Ubik components do not feature any sort of back-end interface; all settings are managed with simple configuration files populated primarily by PHP constants (and occasionally global arrays where necessary).
-This project is for *WordPress hackers**, not general end-users, as you'll need to get your hands dirty and break out a text editor to harness the power of Ubik.
+This project is for *WordPress hackers**, not general end-users, as you'll need to get your hands dirty and break out an editor to harness the power of Ubik.

 Ubik also acts as a kind of curated code base of common WordPress snippets and hacks.
 Most functions are readily cut and pasted into new contexts.
 Integrate Ubik components into your theme or rip code out and modify or use it as you see fit (within the terms of the license, of course).